Key AFC championship questions

-1. What's the biggest surprise of the AFC Championship Game?
+1. What is the significance of Roethlisberger's appearance in the AFC Championship Game?

 For more, click here.